 The Secret Annex, as it was called in the English version of Anne Frank’s ‘The Diary of a Young Girl’ enjoyed a secluded position which made it an ideal hiding place the family and four other Jewish people seeking refuge from the authorities.
 They remained hidden here for two years and one month until they were anonymously betrayed to the Nazi’s, arrested, and deported to their deaths in concentration camps.
 Of the hidden group, only Otto Frank survived the war.

 After those in hiding were arrested, the hiding place was cleared by order of the arresting officers and all the remaining contents of the Frank family and their friends were seized as Government property.
 Before the building was cleared two friends who had helped hide the families, returned to the hiding place and rescued some personal effects.
 Amongst the items they retrieved was ‘The Diary of Anne Frank’.

-It was an interesting experience to go through the hidden door behind the bookcase and to climb the steep steps into the rooms where they lived and hidden, the little guide book calls it a ‘Museum with a Story’ and this sets it out against other museums that do not have the same emotional connection.
+It was an interesting experience to go through the hidden door behind the bookcase and to climb the steep steps into the rooms where they lived and hid, the little guide book calls it a ‘Museum with a Story’ and this sets it out against other museums that do not have the same emotional connection.
 It is only small of course so the visit doesn’t take too long before finishing in the inevitable book shop at the end.

 I read the diary after a previous visit to Amsterdam but the problem with it of course is that even before you start to read it you know the tragic and heartbreaking end and it is also worth remembering that the Franks weren’t unique in Nazi occupied Amsterdam and across the Netherlands it is estimated that twenty thousand people sheltered Jews at considerable risk to themselves.